saibai/THEREMIN-Air/README.md

 Open source wireless MIDI theremin controller.

 # Features
-Plug-and-play with any MIDI-compatible app on iOS 8 and above as well as OS X Yosemite and above.
+- Plug-and-play with any MIDI-compatible app on iOS 8 and above as well as OS X Yosemite and above.
-WiFI,legacy MIDI interfaces
+- WiFI,legacy MIDI interfaces
-No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android Network MIDI (aka AppleMIDI or RTP-MIDI) ipMIDI
+- No extra drivers to connect Windows, macOS, iOS (iPad/iPhone) and Android
+- Network MIDI (aka AppleMIDI or RTP-MIDI)
+- ipMIDI
-IEEE 802.11 b/g/n Wi-Fi 2.4 GHZ with WPA/WPA2 authentication
+- IEEE 802.11 b/g/n Wi-Fi 2.4 GHZ with AutoConnection
-MIDI routing
+- MIDI routing
-MIDI clock master and slave
+- MIDI clock master and slave
-MIDI Time Code (MTC) master and slave
+- MIDI Time Code (MTC) master and slave
-MIDI output via AppleMIDI (also known as RTP-MIDI) or ipMIDI via Wi-Fi Send almost every MIDI messages: Program Change, Note On/Off, Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
+- MIDI output via AppleMIDI (also known as RTP-MIDI) or ipMIDI via Wi-Fi
+- Send almost every MIDI messages: Program Change, Note On/Off,
+- Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.

 # AppleMIDI